2469sequence/AvVr/README.md

 # AvVr

 Here is our version control repository.
-The gitgnore file needs to be placed at the root of your Unity project folder to exclude meta data from pushes to the repo.
+This (main branch) has "Windridge City" setup as a standalone scene The gitgnore file needs to be placed at the root of your Unity project folder to exclude meta data from pushes to the repo.
 1) Figure out how to setup GitHub Desktop app to use for pushing/ pulling versions
 2) go to VS installer>modify